Clyff/url-shortener/README.md

 $ docker-compose up
 ```

+## Usage

+You can send a POST request to `http://localhost:8081/encurtador` containing the url you want to shorten and use the newUrl provided to redirect to the original url.
+More details in the API documentation: `http://localhost:8081/api`

 ## Test

-Inside the container you can run the following commands for testing:
+Inside the container, you can run the following commands for testing:

 ```bash
 # unit tests